Schema Customization

 Note that CustomAttribute

-should be imported before to instantiate Tier4
+should be imported before instantiating Tier4

 class.